 There is nothing we can do about point # 1, but it at least provides a starting ground.
 Point # 2 is also difficult to use in data analysis because heart disease is more than likely a consistent and persistent issue.
 Point # 3 is interesting because it starts to eliminate causes of death that would be an unfair comparison since the incubation period of heart disease is years.

 Why is there not enough data to support the deadliness?
+One reason is that doctor’s are starting to understand exactly what causes deaths from the coronavirus and how to treat them.
 Numbers are just a small part of a story.
 Comparing numbers can provide some statistical information and it’s useful if you’re looking at data over a timeline for something like income: Did income increase over time or not?
 However, if you’re comparing one set of data against another with a common denominator, then a ratio is a better option.
 This is especially true if there’s a coinciding cause and effect.

 Ratios are a great referential point because data can have a strong comparative.
 If you were to tell me that New York City has 10,000 crimes per day, then it wouldn’t look as attractive to Denver, where it has only 100 crimes per day.
 With a ratio, though, we could say that 10,000 crimes is only 0.01% of the population as opposed to Denver’s 100 crimes is 5% of the population.
 When looking at ratios, Denver may actually be safer.
 Disclaimer: This is made up data for the sake of argument.